How to overwinter dahlias the Monty Don way – the best methods to ensure successful blooms next year

 (Image credit: Getty Images)

-Use your hands to brush the soil away from the tubers, taking care not to bruise or damage them at all, then hang the healthiest-looking ones upside-down in a cool place to dry off.
+Use your hands to brush the soil away from the tubers, taking care not to bruise or damage them, then hang the healthiest-looking ones upside-down in a cool place to dry off.

-The final step in overwintering dahlia bulbs is to transfer your tubers to that aforementioned cardboard box, cover them in dry sand, soil or compost, and leave them alone in your garage or shed.
-(Hint: it's a good idea to label them, so Future You knows what their dealing with).
+The final step in overwintering dahlias is to transfer your tubers to that aforementioned cardboard box, cover them in dry sand, soil or compost, and leave them alone in your garage or shed (hint: it's a good idea to label them, so Future You knows what they're dealing with).

 Dahlia flowers growing in pots and window boxes on a balcony